nadult/fwk_enum/readme.md

 ## Limitations
 - you cannot specify custom values for each enum
 - you cannot define enums within class or function scope
-- number of enum elements is limited to 64 (AFAIK); it depends on boost::preprocessor
+- number of enum elements is limited to 64 (AFAIK: it depends on boost::preprocessor)

 ## Examples